O-2wice/DS_Lab_Project/docs/PROJECT_REPORT.md

 ## Abstract

 This project develops a machine learning pipeline for corporate bankruptcy prediction using financial ratios from the Taiwan Economic Journal dataset.
 We address the severe class imbalance problem (3% bankrupt) using SMOTE oversampling and compare three classification algorithms: Logistic Regression, Random Forest, and XGBoost.
 The best-performing model (XGBoost with tuned hyperparameters) achieves an ROC-AUC of 0.94 and F1-score of 0.54.
-We demonstrate practical application by integrating the trained model with SAP S/4HANA transactional data for real-time customer risk scoring.
+We demonstrate practical application by integrating the trained model with SAP S/4HANA transactional data for company risk scoring.

 **Keywords:** Bankruptcy Prediction, Machine Learning, XGBoost, SMOTE, Class Imbalance, SAP S/4HANA, Financial Ratios